edinburgh-napier/set09121/labs/lab3/spaceInvaders_1.md

 ## Oh... it's not working?
 I'm just getting a white square...

 If this happens, it's most likely that you are failing to load the sprite-sheet image properly.
 Check the other window that opens when you run an application.
 Is there an error in there?
 Does it say something like 'Failed to load image'?
-If so, there are three things to check:
+If so, there are four things to check:
 1. You did actually download the image, right?
 2. You did point your code to the correct name/location of the file, didn't you?
 3. You have updated your CMake code to ensure that your new project's resources are copied correctly, yeah?